Senior Lecturer, Physiotherapy

 tel: 01905 542619

 Gordon Smith joined the University of Worcester in June 2013 to take up his first undergraduate lecturing post.
-Gordon has over 20 years’ experience as a clinical physiotherapist.
+Gordon has over 30 years experience as a clinical physiotherapist.
 He has worked in a variety of locations including the USA and New Zealand.
-He has been a Physiotherapy Team Leader working in the NHS in Worcestershire for over 10 years.
-Gordon is also a Fellow of the Society of Musculoskeletal Medicine.
+He has been a Physiotherapy Team Leader working in the NHS in Worcestershire for over 15 years.
+Gordon has been actively involved in promoting a 5:1 placement model in the MSK OP clinic where he is based at Evesham Community hospital.
+Gordon has previously been a Fellow of the Society of Musculoskeletal Medicine which involved post graduate lecturing to physiotherapists and doctors.

 MSc Orthopaedic Medicine